DynamoMTL/spree_chimpy/README.md

 - Order synchronoization: Fully supports MailChimp's [eCommerce360](http://kb.mailchimp.com/article/what-is-ecommerce360-and-how-does-it-work-with-mailchimp/) API.
 Allows you to create targeted campaigns in MailChimp based on a user's purchase history.
 We'll even update MailChimp if the order changes after the sale (i.e. order modification, cancelation, return).
 - Campaign Revenue Tracking: Notifies MailChimp when an order originates from a campaign email.
 - Custom User Data: Easily add your own custom merge vars.
 We'll only sync them when data changes
-- Migration: A handy rake task `rake spree_chimpy:orders:sync` is included to sync up all your existing order data with mail chimp.
-You should run this after installing spree_chimpy to an existing store.
+- Existing Stores: Provides a handy rake task `rake spree_chimpy:orders:sync` is included to sync up all your existing order data with mail chimp.
+Run this after installing spree_chimpy to an existing store.

 Installing
 -----------